KGrewal1/ruff/crates/red_knot_python_semantic/resources/mdtest/descriptor_protocol.md

 reveal_type(c.flexible_int)  # revealed: int | None

-# TODO: should be an error, but with a better message
+# TODO: This should be an error, but the message needs to be improved.
 # error: [invalid-assignment] "Object of type `None` is not assignable to attribute `flexible_int` of type `FlexibleInt`"
 c.flexible_int = None  # not okay